-Taras Kuzio is a Research Associate at the Canadian Institute of Ukrainian Studies, University of Alberta, and a non-resident Fellow at the Center for Transatlantic Relations, School of Advanced International Studies (SAIS), John Hopkins University.
+Taras Kuzio is a Research Associate at the Canadian Institute of Ukrainian Studies, University of Alberta, and a non-resident Fellow at the Center for Transatlantic Relations, School of Advanced International Studies (SAIS),

+John Hopkins University.
 Previously, he was a Senior Visiting Fellow at the Slavic Research Center, Hokkaido University, Japan, and the School of Advanced International Studies, John Hopkins University; a Visiting Professor at the Institute for European, Russian and Eurasian Studies, Elliott School of International Affairs, George Washington University; and Senior Research Fellow in the Centre for Russian and East European Studies at the University of Birmingham, UK.
-He has been a long-term consultant to governments, political, legal, and business clients.
-He is currently writing a book on the Donbas and Separatism and is the author and editor of fourteen books, including Open Ukraine.
+He is the author and editor of fourteen books, including Open Ukraine.
 Changing Course towards a European Future (2011), Democratic Revolution in Ukraine (2011), From Kuchmagate to Orange Revolution (2009), Theoretical and Comparative Perspectives on Nationalism (2007), and Ukraine-Crimea-Russia: Triangle of Conflict (2007).
-He has guest-edited special issues of Communist and Post-Communist Studies, Problems of Post-Communism, East European Politics and Society, Nationalities Papers, and Journal of Ukrainian Studies.
-He has authored over 100 think tank monographs, book chapters, and scholarly articles on post-communist and Ukrainian politics, nationalism, and European security.
-He has appeared on television and radio and extensively written on post-communist and Ukrainian politics for media and specialist publications Eurasia Daily Monitor, RFERL, Financial Times, and elsewhere.
-He received a PhD from the Centre for Russian and East European Studies, University of Birmingham, UK, and was a Post-Doctoral Fellow at Yale University.